-The four essays below provide background on Séamus Connolly’s musical life, and shed light on his process for developing this digital collection.
+The essays below provide background on Séamus Connolly’s musical life, and shed light on his process for developing this digital collection.

 Essay by Séamus Connolly